 Active Thermography for Non-Destructive Material Testing

-Active thermography is the induction of a heat flow by energetically exciting a test object.
+Active thermography is the induction of heat flow by energetically exciting a test object.
 The heat flow is impacted by interior material layers and defects.
 These inhomogeneities can be captured on the surface using high-precision infrared cameras.
-The extra application of different assessment algorithms enhances the signal-to-noise-ratio which allows for detection of the smallest defects.
+The extra application of different assessment algorithms enhances the signal-to-noise-ratio which allows for the detection of the smallest defects.

 Active thermography for aircraft engineering

 The versatile application options of active thermography require an intricate configuration of every single inspection system.
 InfraTec offers a wide range of essential components together with modular system architecture.
 The high-resolution infrared cameras, efficient control and assessment software as well as the continuously operable excitation sources and controllers are interchangeable within the system and thus allow a flexible adaptation of future requirements.

 Infrared Cameras with Highest Precision

 Cooled high-end infrared cameras with rapid photon detectors of the ImageIR® series and non-cooled microbolometer cameras of the newest VarioCAM® High Definition generation are employed for active thermography.
 Geometrical resolutions of up to 1.920 x 1.536 IR pixels and thermal resolutions much below 0.015 K are a precise technical foundation for the detection of the smallest material defects.
 High image acquisition frequencies allow for measurements of materials with high heat conductivity, such as metals.
 InfraTec also offers a wide assortment of lenses and optics to image large test objects and microscopic structures.

 Defect-Specific Excitation Sources and Controllers